HMAR Volunteer or Internship Application Logo

 • Only applicants agreeing to the minimum activity commitment will be accepted for this assignment.

-As an intern in our Field Support & Outreach Program, you'll learn important skills that will be important in a marine animal conservation career.
-You will participate in, and perform activity including field response, animal condition assessment, intervention (such as disentanglement), stranding support, rescue and transport.
-You will conduct outreach and education functions in the field to teach the public about protected marine species and the importance of a healthy ocean ecosystem.
+As a Field Intern, you'll learn important skills that will be important in a marine conservation career.
+You will participate in, and perform activity including field response, animal condition assessment, interventions (such as disentanglement, stranding support, rescue, transport, husbandry and rehabilitation.
+You will also conduct outreach and education functions in the field to teach the public about protected marine species and the importance of a healthy ocean ecosystem.
 You will also assist in the all-important functions of data collection, hotline management and dispatching of field responders.

 INTERN DUTIES INCLUDE: